DeepTravel: An End-to-End Agentic Reinforcement Learning Framework for Autonomous Travel Planning Agents

 In this work, we propose DeepTravel, the first end-to-end agentic RL training framework to build autonomous travel planning (TP) agent, offering new paradigm for current TP studies.
 We first construct a robust sandbox, where the TP agent could be trained without limitation of real-world APIs issues (e.g., QPS limits and inconsistency outputs).
 Then, we propose a hierarchical reward modeling system, which first devise a coarse-grained trajectory verifier for high-level spatiotemporal requirement verification, and then use a turn-level verifier to verify agent's answer step-by-step.
 Finally, we propose a replay-augmented reinforcement learning alogrithm, which allow travel agent to periodically replay previous failed case, improve its out-of-domain generalization capacity.
 We deploy the resulted autonomous TP agent in DiDi ES App, demonstrating the deployment value of DeepTravel.
-Extensive experiments on online production environment and offline synthetic data show that DeepTravel enable small-size LLMs (e.g., Qwen3-8B/32B) to significantly outperform frontiner reasoning LLMs, such as DeepSeek-R1 and OpenAI-o1/o3.
-However, DeepTravel relies on a carefully designed reward system, which limits its extensibility.
-In the future, we aim to develop a more flexible reward model and extend this framework to other domains.
+Extensive experiments on online production environment and offline synthetic data show that DeepTravel enable small-size LLMs to significantly outperform frontier reasoning LLMs and TP agent framework.
+In the future, we aim to develop a more flexible and automatic reward model and extend this framework to other domains.